 Yes, it is safe to blend other fertilizers with Milorganite in a total lawn care schedule because Milorganite will not increase the chances of “burning” your lawn with Nitrogen overload.
 Both synthetic fertilizer and other types of organic fertilizer can be used in a lawn care schedule alongside Milorganite.

 Milorganite is an organic fertilizer made in Milwaukee from recycled wastewater.
 It is a safe fertilizer that feeds lawn microbes to promote soil health.
 Because it is a slow-release fertilizer that provides lawn nutrients over 8–10 weeks, it is the ideal companion fertilizer for a hybrid fertilization program.

 How to Blend Milorganite and Other Fertilizers

 In order to use Milorganite to boost your lawn’s performance, apply it to the grass at times when it would be harmful to use a strong synthetic fertilizer.
-This typically includes early spring, as well as peak summer months, especially after you’ve mowed the lawn and when rain is in the forecast.
+This typically includes early spring, as well as peak summer months.
+Apply Milorganite after mowing and when rain is in the forecast.
 Milorganite helps grass root growth in spring and improves the look and overall health of grass at the height of summer.